jordansavant/ncmysql/README.md

 ## building

-I have built this on Ubuntu and macOS High Sierra using Homebrew.
+I have built this on Ubuntu and macOS Catalina using Homebrew.

 Dependencies: